filipesiota/FilipeSiota/README.md

 - ⚡ Fun fact: ...
 -->

-## About me
+>## About me
->I'm just starting to program for the web and I'm a great explorer.
+>I'm starting to program for the web and I'm a great explorer.
 I'm trying to discover and learn new languages both for **front-end** and **back-end**.

->I'm a young high school student trying to figure out and know more about this wide world of programming.
+I'm a young high school student trying to figure out and know more about this wide world of programming.